-To learn more about the Retail Loss Prevention AI Workflow, see the resources listed below.
+For more information about the Retail Loss Prevention AI workflow, see the following resources:

-- Watch the GTC session, Vision AI when Data Is Expensive and Constantly Changing.
+- Vision AI when Data Is Expensive and Constantly Changing GTC session

 The MTMC workflow tracks and associates objects across cameras and maintains a unique ID for the object.
 Each object is tracked through visual embeddings/appearance rather than any personal biometric information, so privacy is fully maintained.